zrhoffman/vscode-go/Home.md

-Welcome to the vscode-go wiki!
+See the FAQ.

+Read a demo script.